 Are you a graduate student in computer science, interested in interacting with successful women in your field who can give you advice on topics such as how to find and develop your research topic, how to prepare for your career after graduate school, and how to balance work and life?

 If so, please join us at the next CRA-W Grad Cohort Workshop!

-At a Grad Cohort workshop, you will spend two days interacting with about 20 senior female computing researchers and professionals, who will share pertinent information on graduate school survival skills, as well as more personal information and insights about their experiences.
+At the Grad Cohort workshop, you will spend two days interacting with about 20 senior female computing researchers and professionals, who will share pertinent information on graduate school survival skills, as well as more personal information and insights about their experiences.
 The workshop will include a mix of formal presentations and informal discussions and social events.
 By attending Grad Cohort you will be able to build mentoring relationships and develop peer networks that will form the basis for ongoing activities during your graduate career and beyond.

-The CRA-W Grad Cohort program, initiated in 2004, is generously funded by sponsors from industry, academia, the National Science Foundation, and the computing community.
+The CRA-W Grad Cohort workshop, initiated in 2004, is generously funded by sponsors from industry, academia, the National Science Foundation, and the computing community.
 Grad Cohort aims to increase the ranks of senior women in computing by building and mentoring nationwide communities of women through their graduate studies.

 Women students in their first, second or third year of graduate school in computer science and engineering or a closely related field, who are attending an institution in the U.S. or its territories, or an institution in Canada.